TYPES OF APPLIANCES

 The most commonly recognized orthodontic appliance is metal braces.
 The majority of cases that we complete in our office will use metal brackets and wire to achieve the desired results.

 Ceramic braces are a tooth-coloured version of the traditional metal braces.
 Ceramic braces are chosen by those that prefer their appliance to be less recognizable by others.
+Our ceramic bracket of choice is the 3M Clarity Advanced brackets.
 Although this is a great option for some, not all patients will be able to use them.
 If this is something you are interested in, we would be happy to discuss your options during your consultation.

 Palatal expander appliances are used on patients who have a narrow upper jaw.
 This is a bonded appliance that is placed along the roof of the mouth to slowly grow the palate over the course of a few months.
 This is typically used in addition to traditional braces for a fully completed final result.